Arun Bose

 Arun Bose (born 21 December 1982) is an Indian film director, screenwriter, film editor and producer predominantly working in the Malayalam film industry.
-He made his directorial debut with the Malayalam feature film Luca (2019) starring Tovino Thomas and Ahaana Krishna.
+He made his directorial debut with the Malayalam feature film Luca (2019) starring Tovino Thomas and Ahaana Krishna.He has also won Thikkurissi Film Awards 2026 for the film Mindyum Paranjum.

 He has also produced, scripted, photographed and directed an experimental Tamil feature film titled Alaiyin Thisai.
 His second Malayalam feature film Mindiyum Paranjum produced by Salim Ahamed has Unni Mukundan and Aparna Balamurali in the lead.
 Arun Bose is also a visiting faculty at various film and media schools like L. V. Prasad College of Media Studies, Chennai, Madras Christian College, Chennai etc.

 Personal life

 Arun Bose was born on 21 December 1982 in Muvattupuzha, Kerala as the son of S. R. C. Bose and Rema Bose.
 He graduated in Computer Science from St. Joseph's Degree & PG College, Hyderabad and later did a Master of Arts in communication studies from Madras Christian College, Chennai.
 Arun is married to Minu Sadasivan and now settled at Kochi, Kerala.
 During the initial days of his career, he has worked as the program officer of National Folklore Support Centre.